paulsonnenschein/php7_apache_ubuntu_setup/README.md

 ```
 Now we have php installed (into /usr/local) and can run php -v to verify that =D
 ### Setting up PHP-FPM
-To use PHP-FPM we just have to copy a few configuartion files around:
+To use PHP-FPM we just have to copy a few configuration files around:
 ```bash
 $ sudo cp sapi/fpm/init.d.php-fpm /etc/init.d/php-fpm
 $ sudo chmod 755 /etc/init.d/php-fpm